Former Secretary of State Colin Powell Dies of COVID Complications

 Former Secretary of State Colin Powell has died from complications of COVID-19, his family said Monday.
 He was 84.

-Powell's family announced his death on social media, noting that he was fully vaccinated.
+Powell's family announced his death on social media, noting that he was fully vaccinated, but he had been battling multiple myeloma cancer as well as Parkinson's disease.

 "General Colin L. Powell, former U.S. Secretary of State and Chairman of the Joint Chiefs of Staff passed away this morning due to complications from Covid 19.
 He was fully vaccinated," the Facebook post read.
 "We want to thank the medical staff at Walter Reed National Medical Center for their caring treatment."